Plan B snaps up Iconz, scales up cloud, data centre and networking

 Plan B has acquired Iconz as it looks to ramp up its scale as a cloud, data center and networking service provider.

-The acquisition, the financial details of which have not been disclosed, gives Plan B access to Iconz’ cloud services, data centre and network management skills to bulk up its offerings, which include business continuity, infrastructure and connectivity expertise.
+The acquisition, the financial details of which have not been disclosed, gives Plan B access to Iconz’ cloud services, data center and network management skills to bulk up its offerings, which include business continuity, infrastructure and connectivity expertise.

 The combined business group will now offer multiple products across business continuity, telecommunications and hosted infrastructure services.